nullstone-io/rails6-api-quickstart/README.md

 ### Hot reload

 The `app` in `docker-compose.yml` is configured to automatically reload changes to files.
-You do not need to rebuild/restart the app when making changes to Rails files.
+You do not need to rebuild/restart the app when making changes to your app.

+### Update dependencies

 However, when updating dependencies, you will need to restart your docker container.
 The dependencies will be installed on boot of the docker container.